networktocode/jdiff/README.md

 >>> ({'interfaces': {'Management1': {'interfaceStatus': {'new_value': 'down', 'old_value': 'connected'}}}}, False)
 ```

+| Przemek: Why is the argument to `get_value` named `output` ?
+We are passing data structure to it, so perhaps `input` or `data`?

+| Przemek: I'm also not sure about `value_to_compare` and `reference_data` arguments.

-As we can see, we return a tuple containing a diff betwee the pre and post data as well as a boolean for the overall test result.
-In this case a diff has been found so the status of the test is `False`.
+As we can see, we return a tuple containing a diff between the pre and post data as well as a boolean for the overall test result.
+In this case a difference has been found so the status of the test is `False`.

 Let's see a better way to run `exact_match` for this specific case.
-Since we are interested only in. `interfaceStatus` we could write our JMESPATH expression as:
+Since we are interested in `interfaceStatus` only we could write our JMESPath expression as:

 ```python
 >>> my_jmspath = "result[*].interfaces.*.[$name$,interfaceStatus]"